 Students in this program complete a 75-hour internship related to their area of career focus along with a three-credit internship seminar (ELP 6711).
-Internships are available on the University of Utah campus and in other local higher education institutions.
-Additional information can be found at:
+Internships can be completed on the University of Utah campus, at other local, national, and international campuses, and through higher education adjacent philanthropies, policy organizations, non-profits, etc. A comprehensive Internship Guide will be provided to you by your program director at a mentoring meeting the semester prior to your planned Internship.